-Plant science could aid Alzheimer's researchSeptember 23rd, 2013 in Medical research /
+Plant science could aid Alzheimer's researchSeptember 23, 2013 in Medicine & Health / Medical research

 A finding by an international team of plant biologists could be important in research into Alzheimer's and other age-related diseases.The study is published this week in the prestigious journal Proceedings of the National Academy of Sciences, and presents new data on the degradation of short peptides (chains of amino acid molecules) in cells.